5 Best Plug and Play Hot Tubs in 2023 – Reviews & Top Picks

 3. Essential Hot Tubs 30-Jet Adelaide Hot Tub – Premium Choice

 The Essential Hot tub is a 30-jet unit that pulls out all the stops.
-With a bather capacity that maxes out at 6 people, it is the most sizable product we’ve seen to this point.
-All 6 of the seats are ergonomic, which means they are going to naturally conform to the shape of your back.
+With a bather capacity that maxes out at six people, it is the most sizable product we’ve seen to this point.
+All six of the seats are ergonomic, which means they are going to naturally conform to the shape of your back.

 It also comes with comfortable amenities, like LED column lights, waterfall jets, and ice and drinks trays.
-You even get three headrests and a 2-horsepower motor that will circulate your water powerfully.
+You even get three headrests and a two-horsepower motor that will circulate your water powerfully.

 All these premium features do come with a premium price tag.
 This is the most expensive option we’ve featured here, so plan accordingly.

 The Hudson Bay features a generous six-person bathing capacity.
 It comes with 19 jets, which will be enough to give everyone a thoroughly enjoyable experience, and the controls are digital for ease of use.
 It benefits from a special low energy pump that will—at least in theory—save you money on your power bill, and the shell is made of multi-layer acrylic that facilitates heat retention.